techmatters/flex-plugins/twilio-iac/aselo-terraform/README.md

 You will require the following installed locally:

 * Terraform - https://www.terraform.io/downloads
-* Go - https://www.terraform.io/downloads.
+* Go - https://go.dev/dl/.
 This is required to build the Twilio Terraform Plugin.
 You require version 17+ to build the plugin.
 Ubuntu users, do not use the version on the Debian package manager, it is too old to build the plugin, follow the instructions on the link instead
 * Make - used to build the plugin (except on Windows, see next point)
 * Clone, build & install the latest version of the Twilio Terraform Provider: https://www.terraform.io/downloads.
 Windows users - the projects `Makefile` contains bash specific commands, so will not run even if you install make, but the commands can be run manually: https://github.com/twilio/terraform-provider-twilio/blob/main/Makefile (should probably make a script).
 * You need the following environment variables:
   - AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY set for the script user
   - TWILIO_ACCOUNT_SID & TWILIO_AUTH_TOKEN set to the account you want to manage, and TF_VAR_account_sid to the same as TWILIO_ACCOUNT_SID (we need the account sid as a variable as well as a cred.)
   - TF_VAR_datadog_app_id & TF_VAR_datadog_access_token set for the RUM app that should already be created for the account
+  - TF_VAR_serverless_url - once set, the production serverless environment's domain, once set, use a placeholder until then.

 ## Preparation